TheGodwill/RSA-Factoring-Challenge/README.md

 # RSA-Factoring-Challenge

-Background Context Before you continue reading, start this song in the background :)
+# INTRODUCTION
+RSA is one of the oldest public-key cryptosystem that is used for secure data transmission.
+The acronym RSA comes from the surnames of Ron Rivest, Adi Shamir and Leonard Adleman who publicly described the algorithm in 1976.

+# The Task
-We have sniffed an unsecured network and found numbers that are used to encrypt very important documents.
+An unsecured network was searched and the numbers used to encrypt very important documents were found.
 It seems that those numbers are not always generated using large enough prime numbers.
-Your mission should you choose to accept it, is to factorize these numbers as fast as possible before the target fixes this bug on their server - so that we can decode the encrypted documents.
-This project is NOT mandatory at all.
-It is 100% optional.
-Doing any part of this project will add a project grade of over 100% to your average.
-Your score won’t get hurt if you don’t do it, but if your current average is greater than your score on this project, your average might go down.
+The mission is to factorize these numbers as fast as possible before the target fixes this bug on their server - so that the encrypted documents can be decoded.
-Have fun!

-#Resources Read or watch:

-RSA How does HTTPS provide security?
-Prime Factorization Requirements General You can choose the language of your choice.
-OS needs to be Standard Ubuntu 20.04 LTS/
+# 0-Factorize all the things!
+Here, as many number as possible will be factorized into a product of two smaller numbers.

+Usage: factors <file>
+where <file> is file containing natural numbers to factor.
+One number per line.
+Assume that all lines will be valid natural numbers greater than 1 Assume that there will be no empty linen, no space before and after the valid number.
+File will always end in a new line
+Output format: n=p*q
+one factorization per line
+p and q don't have to be prime numbers.
+Program should run without any dependancy
+Time limit: program will be killed after 5 seconds if it hasn't finished.